enguehard/enguehard.tf/content/event/workshop collider/index.md

   postcode: '69007'
   country: France

-summary: Workshop on Advanced Methods for Data Collection and Use.
+summary: Forthcoming Workshop on Advanced Methods for Data Collection and Use, of which I am the organizer.
+More to come!
 abstract: 'The workshop will bring together about eight speakers who contribute to pushing the research frontier in data collection and use with advanced methods.
-There will be one session on tabular data (including OCR/HTR and table recognition), and one session on spatial data (including remote sensing and map recognition).'
+There will be one session on tabular data (including OCR/HTR and table recognition), and one session on spatial data (including remote sensing and map recognition).
+I thank ENS de Lyon (junior lab grant) and CERGIC for their financial support.'

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.